SAP-samples/partner-reference-application/Tutorials/41-Multi-Tenancy-Features-Data-Privacy.md

      *SAP Audit Log Service* with the *premium* plan to write audit logs.

-2. Run the command `npm install` in your project root folder to install the audit log npm module.
+2. Run the command `npm install` in your project root folder to install the required npm modules for the application.

 3. Build and deploy the application.
 As a result, an SAP Audit Log service instance named *poetry-slams-auditlog* has been created.
     > Note: For detailed instructions on how to deploy, refer to the section [Deploy the Multi-Tenant Application to a Provider Subaccount](./24-Multi-Tenancy-Deployment.md).